-Total assets were \$938 million and were higher than budget by \$59 million mainly due to increases in asset values through the asset revaluation.
+Total assets were \$966 million and were higher than budget by \$20 million mainly due to increase in asset values through the asset revaluation and assets acquired free of liability due to the Light Rail project.
+The higher payable also increased cash balances.

-Total liabilities were \$8.9 million and were higher than budget by \$1.5 million reflecting accrued reimbursement by Transport NSW and Road and Maritime Services on expenses related to their projects.
+Total liabilities were \$10.7 million and were higher than budget by \$3.3 million reflecting payment timing.